mudasobwa/mudasobwa.github.io/_posts/2018-02-22-flip-flop-real-application.md

 ### Flip-flip out of the box

 The thing is ruby comes with a default syntax for flip-flop operator, that looks a bit discouraging at first glance.
-It’s range operator with left range boundary being a first condition, and the right one—being the second.
+It’s a range operator with left range boundary being a first condition, and the right one—being the second.

 ```ruby